GroupC-YinZiyi/yinziyi.github.io/README.md

-My wibsite can be found here:https://groupc-yinziyi.github.io/
+My website can be found here:https://groupc-yinziyi.github.io/